About the Competition

 A school can send up to two teams, each of which shall consist of two to four members.
 Members must be second or third year full time law students in a JD program, or students in a legal graduate program such as an L.L.M.
 First year students are not permitted to participate.

 For more information read through our FAQ or contact us.

-Teams wishing to participate in the 2020 UCLA Transactional Law Competition must register by filling out a registration form and paying the $250 registration fee when registration opens on September 6.
+Teams wishing to participate in the 2021 UCLA Transactional Law Competition may register on this page and pay the $200 registration fee when registration opens on September 15.
 Registration fees must be received within 30 days of registration or the team may be removed from the competition.

-Each team must pay $250 by check (or have it waived) within 30 days of registering, but in no event later than November 15, 2019.
+Each team must pay $200 by check within 30 days of registering, but in no event later than November 16, 2020.
 Checks should be made out to “UC Regents.”
 Invoices are available upon request.
 Checks should be mailed to:

 Lowell Milken Institute for Business Law and Policy

 The timeline for the Competition is as follows:

 |December 18||Case Statement Published to Teams|

 |January 29||Client Conference Call – Each team will engage in a conference call for its side of the transaction and may pose questions and seek clarification on the issues from the client.|

 |February 5||Drafts Due|